 We may collect the following personal data from you, being the visitor of our website (the “Website”), our customer, supplier, external service provider, shareholder, employee and director in the course of our interaction with you and for purposes of our business operations.
 The personal data we collect from you is inter alia:

-- Identity Data which includes first name, last name, date of birth, passport, national identity card, nationality, Curriculum Vitae, utility bills, pictures;
+- Identity Data which includes first name, last name, date of birth, birth certificate, passport, national identity card, nationality, Curriculum Vitae, utility bills, marriage certificate, pictures;

-- Contact Data which includes and email address, telephone and fax numbers, residential address;
+- Contact Data which includes email address, telephone and fax numbers, residential address;

 - Financial Data which includes data necessary for processing payments such as bank account details;